NotAnoobis/tool-transfer/README.md

 ### SSH

-If you have an SSH session you can use SCP command to download files.
+If you have an SSH session open, then you can use the SCP command to download files.
 To download/upload directories use the -r (recursive) switch

 Downloading files from the host: